Assoc Prof Jill Duncan

 DOI 10.14221/ajte.2019v44n8.4

-Co-authors Judith Foggett
+Co-authors Judith Foggett, Kerry Dally

-2019 Barr M, Dally K, Duncan J, 'Service accessibility for children with hearing loss in rural areas of the United States and Canada', International Journal of Pediatric Otorhinolaryngology, 123 15-21 (2019) [C1]
+2019 Barr M, Dally K, Duncan J, 'Service accessibility for children with hearing loss in rural areas of the United States and Canada', INTERNATIONAL JOURNAL OF PEDIATRIC OTORHINOLARYNGOLOGY, 123, 15-21 (2019) [C1]

 Objectives: Children in rural areas have difficulty accessing the same services as their urban peers, which is a particular challenge in large countries such as the U.S. and Canada.
 Despite known problems providing services in rural areas, there is limited research investigating services for children with hearing loss living in rural areas.
 This scoping review examines the accessibility of services for children with hearing loss in rural U.S. and Canada.
 Methods: The search strategy included four databases and gray literature from 2008-2018.
 Eight government documents and 16 articles met the inclusion criteria and the main findings in the literature were themed.
 Results: Children with hearing loss, experienced difficulties accessing specialized services which influenced the timing of diagnosis of hearing loss, receiving hearing technology and accessing ongoing support.
 Families in rural areas also had access to less information about hearing loss than urban families.
 Managing funding and health insurance was also a challenge for families in rural areas.
 Conclusion: The limited research in this area indicates that children with hearing loss in rural areas can experience barriers when accessing the same services as their urban peers.
 Limited service provision can negatively influence outcomes for children with hearing loss.
 Alternate service delivery such as teleintervention and visiting specialists can improve service provision in rural areas.
 Comprehensive research of the experience of children with hearing loss across states, provinces and territories would guide improvements to services for children with hearing loss in rural areas of the U.S. and Canada.